4 Reasons to Rescreen Your Employees

 According to the Society for Human Resource Management (SHRM), about a quarter of companies conduct post-offer background investigations.
 Of those, only about 20% conduct annual checks of their employees.
 Yes, arranging background investigations requires an investment of human resources and money.
 However, the cost to your company for failure to regularly monitor the behaviors of your employees could be far greater.
 A little time and money now could save you big down the line.

 Want to learn more about background investigations and how they can benefit your company?
-Alliance Worldwide Investigative Group is ready to help!
+Alliance Risk Group is ready to help!
 Contact us today for guidance and to set up background checks for your company.

 Are you interested in reading more about background investigations?
 We invite you to explore our other blog posts and whitepapers here.